-Through the pre-application process national competent authorities should, in forming a view on how the insurance or reinsurance undertaking ensures that the level of detail to which the internal model fits its business is appropriate, consider the following factors:
+Through the pre-application process national competent authorities should, in forming a view on how the insurance or reinsurance undertaking ensures that the level of detail to which the internal model fits its business is appropriate, consider at least the following factors:

-- (a) whether the uses of the internal model by the insurance or reinsurance undertaking in its decision-making process covers strategic decisions, more detailed key business decisions and any other relevant decisions; - (b) the insurance or reinsurance undertaking's risk management system and how granular this is;

-- (c) the granularity required for the decision-making process of the insurance or reinsurance undertaking; - (d) the structure of decision-making fora in the insurance or reinsurance undertaking; - (e) the internal record by the insurance or reinsurance undertaking related to the design of the output from the internal model; or - (f) other relevant ones - 3.48.
-National competent authorities can form a view on how the design process the undertaking went through, could be used by this undertaking to evidence that the internal model and the business model are aligned. - 3.49.
+- (a) whether the uses of the internal model by the insurance or reinsurance undertaking in its decision-making process covers key business decisions, including strategic decisions, and any other relevant decisions; - (b) the insurance or reinsurance undertaking's risk management system and how granular this is; - (c) the granularity required for the decision-making process of the insurance or reinsurance undertaking; - (d) the decision-making structure in the insurance or reinsurance undertaking; and - (e) the internal record by the insurance or reinsurance undertaking related to the design of the output from the internal model. - 5.56.
+National competent authorities can form a view on how the design process the undertaking went through, could be used by this undertaking to evidence that the internal model and the business model are aligned. - 5.57.
 Demonstration of evidence by the undertaking that the internal model is adjusted for changes in the scope or nature of the business of the undertaking is an example of good practice.
-Examples of such changes include reorganisations, expansion into new markets or development of new lines of business. - 3.50.
+Examples of such changes include reorganisations, expansion into new markets or development of new lines of business. - 5.58.
 The undertaking may want to consider the results of the profit and loss attribution in the assessment of goodness of fit of the internal model to the business model.
-For example, the profit and loss attribution may indicate that the internal model has not an appropriate level of detail, or that the structure of the internal model does not allow output that reflects the way the business is run. - 3.51.
+For example, the profit and loss attribution may indicate that the internal model has not an appropriate level of detail, or that the structure of the internal model does not allow output that reflects the way the business is run. - 5.59.
 Another example of good practice is when the internal model is capable of producing outputs that are at least as granular as the decision-making process of the undertaking.
 Additional guidance on this is provided as part of the profit and loss attribution (please refer to the relevant Guidelines).
-This demonstrates the alignment between the internal model and risk-management system. - 3.52.
+This demonstrates the alignment between the internal model and risk-management system. - 5.60.
 Understanding the outputs and the management information produced by the internal model and how they are used in decision-making is a key component of this Guideline.